hamidkarimi/E2ECAD/README.md

 # E2ECAD
-End-to-End Compromised Account Detection (http://cse.msu.edu/~karimiha/publications/E2ECAD.pdf)
+This is the implemenation for the paper "End-to-End Compromised Account Detection" (http://cse.msu.edu/~karimiha/publications/E2ECAD.pdf)

+# Instructions
 Please refer to https://github.com/hamidkarimi/E2ECAD/wiki to see how to run the code.